Washington Mystics: Attendance leaders

 The Washington Mystics led the WNBA in home attendance in the years 1998, 1999, 2000, 2002, 2004 and 2009.
 To celebrate the fans turning out for games, six banners were hung from the Verizon Center rafters celebrating each year the Mystics were "Attendance Champions."

 The banners were mocked for years before Ted Leonsis, CEO of Monumental Sports & Entertainment, announced in a 2010 blog that the banners would be taken down, reasoning that the "only banners we should display revolve around winning a division or conference or league championship."

-The Mystics are now unlikely to lead the WNBA in attendance, since their current home of the CareFirst Arena seats only 4,200.
-It has been the league's smallest home venue since 2019, with the current second smallest being College Park Center, the home arena of the Dallas Wings, seating 7,000.
+The Mystics are now unlikely to lead the WNBA in attendance, since their current home, the CareFirst Arena, seats only 4,200.
+It is the league's second smallest home venue, with the smallest being Gateway Center Arena, the home of the Atlanta Dream, which seats 3,575.
+The next smallest is College Park Center, the home of the Dallas Wings, which seats 7,000.
 In 2024 the Mystics played 16 of their 20 home games in CareFirst Arena and 4 in the larger Capital One Arena, which has a capacity of 20,356.